joaopizani/env.screenrc-ftw/README.md

   * Default windows when Screen is launched:
     - Three shells (windows 1, 2 and 3)
-    - Status window (window 5) - can be either htop (if the user has it) or plain top
+    - Status window (window 4) - can be either htop (if the user has it) or plain top
-    - Irssi or Shell (window 4) - Irssi if the user has it, otherwise just plain shell
   * Predefined layouts, among which you can easily alternate:
     - One shell, occupying the whole terminal (default when Screen starts)
     - Two shells, horizontally
     - Three shells, one big and two smaller ones in the bottom
-    - A shell and another program, horizontally
-      - Shell and Irssi (in case there is)
     - Shell and System Status

 Comfortable keybindings to navigate between windows and layouts
 ---------------------------------------------------------------